Visiting Arrangements for care homes

 Queries related to the advice of the Directors of Public Health can be addressed to:

-Government guidance that sets out how care homes can support residents of working age on visits outside of the care home.
+- Arrangements for visiting out of the care home - Government guidance that sets out how care homes can support residents of working age on visits outside of the care home.

 - Local summary of national guidance for care home visits out of service.